sci-visus/OpenVisus/Docker/mod_visus/kubernetes/README.md

 ```
 kubectl apply -f mod_visus_deployment.yaml  --record
-kubectl describe deployment --namespace=openvisus mod-visus-deployment
+kubectl describe deployment mod-visus-deployment
-kubectl get pods --namespace=openvisus
+kubectl get pods
+kubectl logs mod-visus-deployment-67d987676d-2vsvd # replace with the name of the logs
 ```

-You can use `explain` keyword to check YAML syntax, for example:
+In case you don't rememeber specific YAML sections of your file, you can use `explain`.
+For example:

 ```
 kubectl explain Pod.spec.volumes